MouseBiteLabs/Power-Cleaner-Tests/README.md

 4) Adding the "dehum" capacitor - a 680uF, 6.3V solid state capacitor from VDD3 to GND
 5) Adding a capacitor to clean up noise induced by IPS kits (I will refer to this as the "over current capacitor") - a 680uF, 6.3V solid state capacitor from VCC to GND

-One step that is not included that's often recommended is also cleaning the headphone jack.
+One step that is not included here that's often recommended is also cleaning the headphone jack.

-### Controlling for Clean Components
+### Controlling for Dirty/Old Components

 In order to remove any lack of personal skill involved in cleaning the volume wheel, power switch, and headphone jack, I will be performing the following control conditions: